 Watch out for:

-When running a credit report, the algorithms calculate the length of time a credit file has been established and the average time credit facilities have been open.
-All else remaining constant, the longer a credit file has been established, and the longer credit facilities have been open, the better a credit score generally is.
+When running a credit report, algorithms calculate the length of time a credit file has been established and the average time credit facilities have been opened.
+All else remains constant, the longer a file has been established and the longer facilities have been open, the better a credit score generally is.
 This is because there is a track record regarding your behaviour.
-Think of it like trying out a new restaurant; if they’ve just opened, there’s no way for you to know what they’re going to be like — similar to how credit providers may not be able to tell if you’ll pay your loans and bills on time if you have a short history.
-For people who are new to credit, this may negatively impact their ability to obtain loans as their file and accounts haven’t been open long enough to prove their track record.

-Maintaining a good, long and consistent credit history can help to increase your score (consistently paying bills on time can go a long way).
+Maintaining a good, long consistent credit history can help increase your score (consistently paying bills on time can go a long way).

 Watch out for:

-Applying for credit for the sake of establishing your history might be a risky move.
-Be sure you can keep on top of the repayments and bills consistently and in accordance with your contracts.
+Applying for new loans for the sake of establishing your history could be a risky move.
+Before making a credit application, ensure you can keep on top of the repayments.
+Missed payments on credit products can erode your overall score.

 Total/types of Credit Accounts

-It is a balancing act to find the right amount and types of credit facilities to maintain.
-Having multiple and diverse accounts such as a personal credit card, car loan, and home loan may actually improve your credit score.
 If you are up to date with your accounts and manage them effectively, this can look good when a credit provider assesses your credit report.
-If you have an excessive amount of one type of credit facility (say multiple credit cards), it may have the opposite effect.
-It could raise red flags, and lenders might wonder why you need multiple types of the same credit product.
-Sometimes, when someone has multiple forms of consumer credit, it’s because they’re taking out a new one to pay off an old one.
-They can get caught in a dangerous debt trap that’s hard to escape.
+If you have an excessive amount of one type of credit facility (say multiple credit cards), it could have the opposite effect.
+Lenders might wonder why you need multiple types of the same credit product.
+Sometimes, when someone has multiple forms of consumer credit, it’s because they’re taking out a new one to pay off another one.
+They can get caught in a dangerous unpaid debt trap that’s hard to escape.

 Watch out for:

 A credit enquiry is recorded on your file when you make an application for credit, such as for a personal loan.
 Contacting multiple providers at the same time can put your credit score at risk, as they are likely to track all enquiries you make, and it may be seen as excessive.

 Putting the pieces together to help improve your credit score

-Understanding your credit score and the ‘pieces of the puzzle’ that comprise it are essential for helping you to access credit and ensure you get the best interest rate possible.
-Controlling credit usage can illustrate your discipline to a financial institution, and having a sound credit history can assure creditors that you represent a lower risk.
-A long and consistent history will hopefully prove you have a considered approach to your finances, which should be reassuring to creditors.
-Finally, limiting the number of credit enquiries you make may give lenders confidence that you only use credit for the important things in life.
-If you do have a low credit score due to a poor or no credit history, some lenders may be able to assist you, such as Finance One.
+Understanding your score and the ‘pieces of the puzzle’ that comprise it are essential for helping you to access and improve your credit score.
+Controlling usage can illustrate your discipline to a financial institution, and having a sound history can assure creditors that you represent a lower risk.
+A long and consistent history will hopefully prove you have a considered approach to your finances, which should reassure creditors.

 Disclaimer: The information above is of a general nature only and does not consider your personal objectives, financial situation or particular needs.
-You should consider seeking independent legal, financial, taxation or other advice to check how the information relates to your particular circumstances.
+You should consider seeking independent advice regarding your legal, financial, taxation or other needs, to check how the information relates to your particular circumstances.
 We do not accept responsibility for any loss arising from the use of, or reliance on, the information.
 All loan applications are subject to normal lending criteria.
 Fees and charges payable.
 Terms and conditions apply.